sivasathyaseeelan/mc-simulation-ljp/README.md

 It calculates the differences in each coordinate between two particles (dx, dy, dz).
 Then, it applies the minimum image convention by adjusting the differences if they exceed half the box length (halfL).
-Finally, it returns the squared distance between the particles.Function :
+Finally, it returns the squared distance between the particles.

-### Energy(particles)
+### Function : Energy(particles)
 #### Purpose

 This function calculates the total energy of the system based on the Lennard-Jones potential.